Raised By Latinos (RBL) introduces new 'We Are Hip-Hop’ clothing line

 RELATED CONTENT

-RBL, which was created to promote positive Latino culture, is a brand designed around the idea of 'Representation Matters,' whose innovative concepts and marketing strategies have earned approval among the specialized public.
+RBL, which was created to promote positive Latino culture, is a brand designed around the idea that representation matters, whose innovative concepts and marketing strategies have earned approval from fans.

 RBL is a streetwear movement that seeks to unite Latinos and the world through positive thinking, respecting the diversity of our lineages and connecting conscious and inclusive people.
 Through its designs, RBL strives to shed light on the issues of representation in Latino culture.

-It is a program that promotes the 'Art of debate'.
-The show's topics range from Hip-Hop to all genres of music and other aspects of popular culture.
+The podcast promotes the 'art of debate' on hip-hop.
+The show's topics range from hip-hop to all genres of music and other aspects of popular culture.

 LEAVE A COMMENT: